acad3mics/Open-Source-CyberSecurity-Masters-OSCSM-/README.md

 With that being said, I, Faraz Ismail known on Github as acad3mics will try to build a comprehensive guide starting today 10-10-2020, to help myself first and foremost and the open source community better understand cybersecurity.

+A few good places to start.
+1) "Take Back Control Of Your Cybersecurity Now: Game Changing Concepts on AI and Cyber Governance Solutions for Executives" by Paul A. Ferillo and Christoph Veltsos
+2) "Threat Modeling: Designing for Security" By Adam Shostack